 Even with proper ventilation, you still run the risk of an uncontrolled grease fire.
 So I would avoid using either type of grill on a screened-in patio if it were me.

 But of course, I didn’t have a screened in porch.
 I had an awning.

 Is It Safe To Grill Under An Awning?

-An awning is a bit of a different story.
+An awning above dirt or concrete is a bit of a different story.

-For that reason, you should keep an inspected fire extinguisher nearby, as well as a spray water bottle to handle flame-ups and sparks.
+For that reason, you should keep an inspected fire extinguisher handy, as well as a spray water bottle to handle flame-ups and sparks.
 However, even with precautions, grilling under an awning is still more dangerous than grilling under nothing at all.

 The Captain did take all precautions, and like usual, I was prepared for the worst.
-I had my spray bottle and I had an inspected fire extinguisher nearby (this is the one I use — affiliate link).
+I had my spray bottle and I had an inspected fire extinguisher handy (this is the one I use — affiliate link).
 However, accidents can and do happen, even with the best of intentions.

 Now, you’ll want to make sure you do all you can to reduce the likelihood of accidents.
 This includes heat damage or grease stains on the surface of your porch/deck.
 A grill pad can do wonders to keep your outdoor area clean and safe.

 I’m including the one that I use just below.